clawrlang/clawr-doc/cir-reference/README.md

   | RcTypeValueSet
 ```

-Every expression has a `valueSet`.
-Variables, fields and parameters also have one.
-In the former case, the value-set represent the best knowledge of the value of the expression.
-In the latter it represents constraints for what values may be stored.
+Every expression has a `valueSet` that encompasses all possible runtime values of the given expression in its position in the code.
+Variables, fields and parameters also have a value-set. that constrains what values may be stored in the respective container.

 ### `integer`